 Is when you eat as important as what you eat?

 Everyone who cares about what our families eat has heard lots about what we should eat.
-Now, a study from the American Heart Association (AHA) highlights a different perspective: when we should eat.
+But the American Heart Association (AHA) has highlighted a different perspective: when we should eat.

 Skip late-night eating?